wanda0929/Rydberg_pulse_design/measurement-free error corretion/Slides/slides.typ

 -- Parity check under interaction-conpensation scheme(anti-blockade effect).

 == Effective substitution@PhysRevA.96.052320
-- In one plaquette, we can use hardmard gates to exchange the control and target qubits.
+- In one plaquette, we can use hardmard gates to #red-text[exchange the control and target qubits.]

-- The effective parity check can be implemented with ancilla qubit as control qubit and data qubit as target qubit.
+- The effective parity check can be implemented with #red-text[ancilla qubit as control qubit and data qubit as target qubit.]

 #figure(
   image("effect.png", width: 46%),
 )

 == Problem in effective substitution
-- The entanglement after applying the Hadamard gate is not easy to control.
+- The #red-text[entanglement] after applying the Hadamard gate is not easy to control.

 - For example, we assume the Z-errored qubit.
 For larger system, there is an overlapped data qubit 5:
 #figure(
   image("overlap.png", width: 77%),
 )
 - The multi-qubit effective CNOT gate should be changed to parity gate(when both ancilla in state $|1 angle.r$, the target data qubit will be unchanged).
-- We intend to implement the step-by-step operation through one global pulse.
+- We intend to #red-text[implement the step-by-step operation through one global pulse.]

 == Effective parity-check process
-- pulse sequence to verify the effectiveness of the designed pulse sequence:
+- pulse sequence to #red-text[verify] the effectiveness of the designed pulse sequence:
 #figure(
   image("sequence.png", width: 80%),
 )